 Toxicity of Quaqua parviflora

-Quaqua parviflora has no toxic effects reported, so it is safe for growing around kids and pets.
+Quaqua parviflora has no reported toxic effects, so it is safe to grow around kids and pets.

 Links